pouya-abbassi/PouyaCode/content/hello-world.md

 ## About the blog
-I used [Pelican](https://blog.getpelican.com/) to generate this website and [Bulma](https://bulma.io) gave it life, you can see FontAwesome icons here and there and as you guessed already, favicon is "nerd-face" from Twemoji.
+I used [Pelican](https://blog.getpelican.com/) to generate this website and you can see FontAwesome icons here and there; as you guessed already, favicon is "nerd-face" from Twemoji!

 My current avatar the is a slightly edited version of [lpxpcs](https://mega.nz/#F!mXgW3apI!Tdikb01SoOaTmNLiaTRhMg)'s penguin they used in their beautiful designs.
 I used [ProggyTiny](https://proggyfonts.net/download/) font to create my logo, I absolutely love their work.
 It's an amazing, clear, pixel-perfect font to fill your terminal emulator with text.
 It's clearly readable on small size.